graphpql/graphpinator-symfony/README.md

 ### Register a bundle

 Add a bundle entry to the `bundles.php`.
-Currently the bundle is only used for an access to the twig namespace.
+Currently the bundle is only used for an access to the twig namespace, so this step can be ommited when the rendering actions will not be used.

 ```php
 Graphpinator\Symfony\GraphpinatorBundle::class => ['all' => true],